“Create with heart, build with the mind.” — Chris Jami, American poet, essayist, musician, singer, designer, lyricist, and existentialist philosopher

 Simple Examples of the 8 Compositional Devices

 Here is a slide show of simple graphics for each of the 8 devices.
-They will become a main foundation for your artwork.
+All possibilities are a main foundation for all artwork.

 Art Play Exercises

 Grab your art journals from the previous series and it’s time to play!
 If you are new then grab a notebook, some art materials, and a bunch of old magazines.